Sponsored: Horizon Casualty Services

 Thorough Selection Process

-The Horizon strategy enables insurers to refer injured workers requiring orthopedic care or early intervention pain management to the best doctors within its network.
+The HCS strategy enables insurers to refer injured workers requiring orthopedic care or early intervention pain management to the best doctors within its network.
 These doctors practice evidence-based medicine, are conservative in their approach to surgery, and understand what it takes to effectively diagnose and treat workers’ comp patients.

 “The physicians we use in our network need to be experts at detecting if an injury is work-related, and judicious about their use of surgery.
 For example, spine surgery can on occasion, in fact, cause further complications and delay recovery,” said Wachs.